puppetlabs/bolt/documentation/bolt_installing.md

 PowerShell versions 2.0 and 3.0 cannot automatically discover and load the Bolt module, so you'll need to add it manually.
 Unless your system dates from 2013 or earlier, this situation probably does not apply to you.
-To confirm your version, run `echo $PSTableVersion` in PowerShell.
+To confirm your version run `$PSVersionTable` in PowerShell.

 To allow PowerShell to load Bolt, add the correct module to your PowerShell profile.